Which type of wheelchair do you need?

 |Harder to transport.|

-You need to ask yourself the following questions in mind when choosing your wheelchair.
+You need to have the following questions in mind when choosing your wheelchair.

 - How long will I be in my wheelchair?